 The telephone number and customer service dates are provided at the end of some of the messages.

 When an applicant’s priority date is close to becoming current, the National Visa Center will mail a packet of forms and information (Packet 3) to the beneficiary (applicant).
-If requested to do so we will send this Packet 3 to the applicant’s lawyer or to the petitioner instead of the beneficiary.
+If requested to do so they will send this Packet 3 to the applicant’s lawyer or to the petitioner instead of the beneficiary.
 The exact contents of the Packet 3 will depend on where the applicant will be interviewed for a visa.
-For instance, the Packet 3 we send to people applying in China is different from the one we send to applicants in France.
+For instance, the Packet 3 they send to people applying in China is different from the one they send to applicants in France.

 1. Why don’t you have my case at NVC yet?